DrakeAxelrod/distributed-dentistimo-documentation/README.md

 ## Frontend

 Our goal is to create an accessible and intuitive interface with functionality described below.
 It will support communication over the MQTT using protocol using websockets.
-This will enable duplex and asynchronous communication with the server while also removing the need to update the webpage in order to show an up-to-date visualisation of the current time slots available to the user. **should probably write something more here**
+This will enable duplex and asynchronous communication with the server while also removing the need to update the webpage in order to show an up-to-date visualisation of the current time slots available to the user.

-### user stories / requirements
+### Requirements

-1.1 Homepage: \* The Homepage will mainly consist of a Map showing the different clinics while also providing options to login and register as a new user.
+1.1 Homepage: The Homepage will mainly consist of a Map showing the different clinics while also providing options to login and register as a new user.

-1.2 Map: \* Should display the available clinics - When clinic icon is clicked, will show a card with information regarding the chosen clinic
+1.2 Map: Should display the available clinics

-1.3 Booking page: \* Showing available and unavailable time slots
+1.3 Booking page: Showing available and unavailable time slots

-1.4 User account: \* A user should be able to - Sign up - Sign in - Log out

-1.5 Profile: \* The profile page will provide the following: - Options to update user information - View current and past bookings
+1.4 User account: The system shall allow for user login, sign up and sign out.

-## MQTT
+## Gateway and broker

 - We will be using MQTT as our network protocol.
 This will enable usage of a publish/subscribe model in order to transfer resources between different units.
 This transmission is utilizing our broker as a middleman to send and receive messages between the different subsystems.
 These messages are not sent to a specific receiver, instead they are tagged with a topic and a message, and only the subsystems interested, subscribed, to this specific topic will be receiving them.
   Using this architecture style will facilitate our ability to be flexible, while also allowing for greater scalability.
-This is partly because the publish/subscribe model is asynchronous, but also because we are able to add or remove subscribers without much extra programming being needed.
+This is partly because the publish/subscribe model is asynchronous, but also because we are able to add or remove subscribers without having to do much extra programming.

-### user stories / requirements
+### Requirements

 2.1 Should log all requests:
 A logger will be implemented to mainly provide another way to troubleshoot while also giving an extra perspective in regards to performance.

-2.2 Uses its own database:
-Promote modularity and further increase decoupling

-2.3 Must be able to receive data from frontend:
+2.2 Must be able to receive data from frontend:
 As described above, the broker will be the middleman between the front- and the backend.
 It will track which subsystem is subscribed to what topic and so on.

-2.4 Generate backend requests from frontend request:
+2.3 Generate backend requests from frontend request:
 As soon as the front end publishes, eventually the backend should do the same to provide the requested resource back to where it was originally requested.

-2.5 Must be able to send the backend request to the right subsystem:
+2.4 Must be able to send the backend request to the right subsystem

 ## Appointment manager

 The appointment manager will handle booking requests from users.
 It will handle the available and booked appointments for dentist clinics, along with associated data, such as patient information.
 This subsystem will mostly act on-demand and will be used when a user requests to see the available appointments.
 The subsystem will collaborate with the user-manager in order to book appointments and verify users' that wish to book an appointment.

-### user stories / requirements

-Frontend:
-3.4 Booker database:
-_ Create MongoDB database
-_ The appointment object in the database should follow the schema \* Basic routes

 ## User-manager